Roblox opens a metaverse playground for Vans shoe fans

 Roblox announced the launch of Vans World, an interactive Vans skateboarding metaverse playground inside the gaming world.

-Inspired by the brand’s locations such as House of Vans and other skate destinations, Vans World is a persistent 3D space where fans can practices their ollies and kickflips with friends and try on Vans gear.
+Inspired by the brand’s locations such as House of Vans and other skate parks, Vans World is a persistent 3D space where fans can practices their ollies and kickflips with friends.
 This is the brand’s first venture into the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

 If you’re wondering if brands are going to show up in the metaverse, this is a good experiment.
 Vans has clearly shown it wants to be part of the metaverse trend, and Roblox is happy to play the host of the metaverse with its platform for user-generated games.
 We’ll see soon if some of Roblox’s 43 million daily active users think it’s a cool creation.
 (We’re also going to have Roblox speakers at our metaverse event in January.)

-With the launch of this exclusive new experience, Vans is the first brand to bring skateboarding, fashion, and community together in one experience.
+With the launch, Vans is the first brand to bring skateboarding, fashion, and community together in one experience.
 Four Vans silhouettes will be available for fans to customize and wear.
 It was created by third-party Roblox developers The Gang Stockholm, and I got a look at it during a demo event.

 Webinar